-One of the most memorable experiences you’ll ever have is one that frightens you then ends up being tons of fun.
-Such was the case with the SkyRider, the zipline at Hunter Mountain in New York’s Northern Catskills, one of the fastest, highest and longest in North America.
+One of the most memorable experiences you’ll ever have is one that frightens you at first and then ends up being tons of fun.
+Such was the case with the SkyRider, the zipline at Hunter Mountain in New York’s Northern Catskills, the fastest, highest and longest zipline in North America.